zebrium/zebrium-kubernetes-demo/README.md

 1. Kubectl installed locally: https://kubernetes.io/docs/tasks/tools/install-kubectl/
 1. Helm installed locally: https://helm.sh/docs/intro/install/

-**_IMPORTANT: Before running the Chaos Experiments you will also need to adjust the Refactory Period in your Advanced Account Settings to 10 minutes.
+**_IMPORTANT: Before running the Chaos Experiments you will also need to adjust the Refractory Period in your Advanced Account Settings to 10 minutes.
 This is because the experiments run close together in succession which is not how real world incidents occur and stops multiple experiments being grouped into one incident in Zebrium.
-You can adjust it at [https://portal03.zebrium.com/Settings/advanced](https://portal03.zebrium.com/Settings/advanced)._**
+You can adjust it at [https://portal03.zebrium.com/Settings/advanced](https://portal03.zebrium.com/Settings/advanced) as soon as the cluster has been started and some data has been ingested._**

 ## Usage